Hippoish24/dogecoin-node-monitor/README.md

 # Deploying

-Deploys using Docker Compose / Swarm.
+Deploys using Docker Compose or Swarm.
 The volumes in the [docker-compose.yml](docker-compose.yml) file are relative to the current directory.

 Run using:
-* (Docker Compose) `docker-compose up -d`
+* (Docker Compose) `docker compose up -d`
 * (Docker Swarm) `docker stack deploy -c docker-compose.yml node_monitor`

-You may need to first init the server as a Docker Swarm manager with `docker swarm init --advertise-addr <IP address>`.
+  * You may need to first init the server as a Docker Swarm manager with `docker swarm init --advertise-addr <IP address>`.